 Moreover, the interaction between the disk and the source only produces significant effects on timescales longer than $10^5$ years \cite{ishibashiEvolutionBinaryBlack2020}; therefore, it can be safely neglected.

 By combining Eqs.~\eqref{eq:omegaLT}, \eqref{eq:omegaLK} and \eqref{eq:omegadS}, we obtained the characteristic timescales of different dynamical processes, and we also calculate the timescale for crossing the Einstein radius when $\iota = 90^\circ$ to estimate lensing timescale.
 Regarding the results of the timescale calculations, we fix $a = 100 R_{\rm S}$ and vary the mass of $M_{\rm L}$, as shown in Fig.~\ref{fig:period1}.
-Conversely, we fix $M_{\rm L}=10^7 M_{\odot}$ and vary $a$, as shown in Fig.~\ref{fig:period2}.
-It can be seen that the LT effect increases rapidly with increasing orbital radius $a$, and grows more slowly with increasing $M_{\rm L}$.
+Conversely, we fix $M_{\rm L}=10^7\, M_{\odot}$ and vary $a$, as shown in Fig.~\ref{fig:period2}.
+It can be seen that the LT period lengthens with orbital radius $a$, implying a weaker frame–dragging effect at larger radii, and that the growth of the period with $M_{\rm L}$ is comparatively slower.
 Therefore, a smaller outer orbital radius can significantly enhance the LT effect.
 A lower-mass SMBH also contributes to this enhancement; however, reducing the SMBH mass leads to a rapid weakening of the lensing effect, which may render the lens nearly undetectable.
 For the subsequent discussion, we consider a representative case with $M_{\rm L} = 10^7\,M_\odot$ and $a = 100\,R_{\rm S}$.